davfive/gitspaces/README.md

    `~/code/projectA/gsconfig.ini`

-3. Create 1 gitspace in the project folder (prefix it with _.
+3. Create 1 gitspace in the project folder (prefix it with \_.)

    `~/code/projectA/_.first`

-4. Clone all of your repositories into the _.first folder
+4. Clone all of your repositories into the \_.first gitspace folder

    ```
    ~/code/projectA/